 What’s the one piece of advice you can give?

 Being a content creator is time consuming.
-I wish I could say that I snap a quick pic and wa-la, it’s done, but that is far from truth and so much more is involved from getting the shot, to editing the photos, creating the captions, organizing and timing you photos to fit your feed, etc. This isn’t even discussing the whole side of blogging, which is a topic for another day because that involves things like SEO terms, Word Press, and Reward Style/Like to Know it (another great way to make money) that are a bit more complicated and I’ll save for another time.
+I wish I could say that I snap a quick pic and voila, it’s done, but that is far from truth and so much more is involved from getting the shot, to editing the photos, creating the captions, organizing and timing you photos to fit your feed, etc. This isn’t even discussing the whole side of blogging, which is a topic for another day because that involves things like SEO terms, Word Press, and Reward Style/Affiliate linking (another great way to make money) that are a bit more complicated and I’ll save for another time.

 People need to see the enjoyment in your photos.
 It needs to be authentic and genuine.
-Don’t sweat the small stuff – sometimes engagement can be more than what you expect or less… but you have to remember you’re not doing it just for the following.
-The only thing that matters is that you’re happy with the content you put out there!
+Don’t sweat the small stuff – sometimes engagement can be more than what you expect or less… but you have to remember you’re not doing it just for the following or money.
+The only thing that matters is that you’re happy with the content you put out!

 How do you balance it all?